thanhlong2803/to-implement-download-file-in-an-angular-application/README.md

 -   We can make a  `Blob`  from a typed array using  `new Blob(...)`  constructor.
 -   We can get back  `ArrayBuffer`  from a Blob using  `blob.arrayBuffer()`, and then create a view over it for low-level binary processing.

 Conversion streams are very useful when we need to handle large blob.
 You can easily create a  `ReadableStream`  from a blob.
-The  `Blob`  interfaces  `stream()`  method returns a  `ReadableStream`  which upon reading returns the data contained within the blob.
+The  `Blob`  interface’s  `stream()`  method returns a  `ReadableStream`  which upon reading returns the data contained within the blob.

 **Finaly**,
 saveFile(blob, fileName) method : We are installing **npm i file-saver** for application angular. after install use  import { saveAs } from 'file-saver'.blobContent file content as a Blob and fileName name file should be saved as.